tanqiangyes/boardGame/README.md

 # boardGame

-A board game implemented in rust
+A board game platform written in rust, this platform is only for rust learning, please don't abuse it!